 When cycling, runners should follow these three top tips:

-After cycling make sure you stretch.
-Your quadriceps and calves will get quite a work out from cycling and the muscles will shorten.
+- Stretch - After cycling make sure you stretch.
+Your quadriceps and calves will get quite a work out and the muscles will shorten.
 This is not great for runners, so it is extra important to lengthen these particular muscles with a stretch.